 - You can bring as much or as little food as you want.
 You can carry almost no food if you are willing to pay top $ for it on the trail (about 1.5 to 2+ times town retail cost).

 - Follow all regulations (click for link) regarding binging food into the country, including declaring what you bring in!
 My best understanding from reading the reg’s and from reports from other trekkers as of Jan 2017, is that fruit, vegetable, meat and milk products cannot come into the country—including dried and dehydrated versions.
 They will check at customs when you enter Chile.
-According to other hikers, sealed backpacking meals are OK.
-So you will likely need to provision in Punta Arenas (best/more options) or Puerto Natales to complete your food for the trip.
+According to other trekkers, sealed backpacking meals are OK.
+As such, you will likely need to at least partially provision in Punta Arenas (best/more options) or Puerto Natales to complete your food for the trip.
 We bought our cheese, dried fruit, and dried meats once we were in Chile.

 - Alimentacions (small food stores) are at all refugios and most private campgrounds.
 They have limited non-perishable supplies.
 Usually Coke, beer and sometimes wine, cookies, candy bars, and a few have basic camping supplies like fuel canisters.
 And many have pasta, tomato sauce and Parmesan cheese packets (which can be combined for simple but filling dinners).

 - There are sit-down style meals at the Refugios and at Campamento Serón if you want to pay for them.
 We ate two on-the-fly, day-of dinners on the trip—just walked up and asked if they would seat us.
 We got lucky in both cases and they had room to seat us, not a sure thing in high season.
 One dinner was just OK, but the meal at Serón was fantastic.
 (Dinner seating is usually at 7:00 or 7:30 pm).